By Daryl G. Kimball

 In August 1989, Suleimenov pushed the Supreme Soviet to adopt a resolution calling for a U.S.-Soviet test moratorium.
-The movement also worked to prevent Moscow from simply shifting all Soviet nuclear testing to the Novaya Zemlya site in northern Russia.
+The movement also worked to prevent Moscow from simply shifting all Soviet nuclear testing to the other main test site at Novaya Zemlya in far northern Russia.
 To appease the growing protests, Moscow would later acknowledge it had cancelled 11 out of 18 planned nuclear tests.

-In May 1990, the International Physicians for the Prevention of Nuclear War (IPPNW) and the Nevada-Semipalatinsk movement teamed up for an International Citizens Congress that brought together 300 delegates, including downwinders and disarmament leaders, from 25 countries to Alma Ata.
+In May 1990, the International Physicians for the Prevention of Nuclear War (IPPNW) and the Nevada-Semipalatinsk movement teamed up for an International Citizens Congress that brought together 300 delegates, including members of the Western Shoshone nation (which has legal claim to the U.S. test site in Nevada), downwinders and disarmament leaders, from 25 countries to Alma Ata.
 A crowd of 20,000 gathered in support.
 Before the conference convened, Dr. Bernard Lown of IPPNW and Suleimenov met with Soviet Foreign Minister Shevardnadze to reinstitute an earlier Soviet test moratorium.

-Under pressure from President Nazarbayev, the people of Kazakhstan, and the international disarmament community, then-Soviet leader Mikhail Gorbachev would authorize only one more test (in Russia) and then declare a moratorium on October 5, 1991, prompting U.S. legislators to introduce nuclear test moratorium legislation in Congress.
+Under pressure from President Nazarbayev, the people of Kazakhstan, and the international disarmament community, then-Soviet leader Mikhail Gorbachev would authorize only one more test (in Russia) and then declare a moratorium on October 5, 1991, prompting U.S. legislators, including Sen. Mark Hatfield (R-Oreg.), George Mitchell (D-Me.), Rep. Mike Kopetski (D-Oreg.) and Rep. Dick Gephardt (D-Mo.) to introduce nuclear test moratorium legislation in Congress.

-With strong grassroots support in the United States, the legislation, which mandated a 9-month U.S. testing halt and negotiations on a CTBT, gathered strong support and was approved in September 1992.
+With strong grassroots support in the United States, the legislation gathered momentum and support and was later modified to mandate a 9-month U.S. testing halt and negotiations on a CTBT.
+The legislation was approved by the House and Senate in September 1992.
 The last U.S. nuclear test explosion was conducted on September 23, 1992.

 The following year, U.S. nongovernmental organizations and legislators successfully pressed President Clinton to indefinitely extend the U.S. test moratorium in July 1993 and launch multilateral negotiations on the Comprehensive Test Ban Treaty.
 With the help of international protests over French and Chinese nuclear testing in 1995 and 1996, NGOs exerted strong pressure on governments negotiating the treaty at the Conference on Disarmament to pursue a zero-yield test ban and to complete talks by the end of 1996.

-The actions of the people of Kazakhstan and other test ban opponents are but one dramatic example of how leaders from civil society have raised awareness about the dangers of nuclear weapons and demanded that their governments act decisively to permanently halt nuclear weapons testing.
+The actions of the people of Kazakhstan and other test ban opponents are but one dramatic example of how civil society leaders have raised awareness about the dangers of nuclear weapons and demanded that their governments act decisively to permanently halt nuclear weapons testing.

 Although the CTBT was opened for signature fifteen years ago this month, our work is far from complete.